 Avignon Provence-alpes-cote Dazur, France Travel Guide

 Choosing the right airport impacts your travel duration and connections to Avignon.
-Consider seasonal flight availability and price fluctuations when booking.
+Consider seasonal flight availability and price fluctuations while reserving.
 Flight prices stay highest during peak season (June-August), especially in July during the Festival d'Avignon.
-Book well in advance for these months.
+Book long before these months.
 Shoulder seasons (April-May, September-October) generally present better value and availability.
 Winter (November-March) is usually the cheapest time to fly, with fewer routes but lower demand.
 For great deals, check Dollar Flight Club or Skyscanner.

 No direct flights from North America, Asia, or other major global hubs to Avignon, Nîmes, or Marseille.
 Travelers typically connect through major European airports like Paris (CDG/ORY), London (LHR/LGW), Frankfurt (FRA), Amsterdam (AMS), Brussels (BRU), or Madrid (MAD).
-Plan for at least one layover if you're flying from outside Europe.
-MRS is a contemporary airport with good facilities; AVN and FNI have basic amenities.
+Plan for a minimum of one layover if you're flying from outside Europe.
+MRS is a contemporary airport with good facilities; AVN and FNI have fundamental amenities.

 Train and direct bus shuttles from Marseille Provence Airport present efficient options to reach Avignon.